GabrielQuadrado7/GabrielQuadrado7/README.md

  # **Hello there!
 All quiet?
 My name is Gabriel Quadrado**
- ## Acquiring knowledge to set my goals, in constant evolution to become a Full-Stack Developer! :mortar_board::computer:
+ ## Acquiring knowledge to set my goals, in constant evolution to become a Front-End Developer! :mortar_board::computer:
  **Profile under construction :hammer_and_wrench: Welcome :shipit:**

 <div display="flex" flex="flex-wrap">